SithmiDesilva/Movie_Recommendation_System/README.md

 <img width="959" alt="image" src="https://github.com/user-attachments/assets/947b6dc6-1a53-400f-af4d-7bf31b8b75c3" />

 ## 🌍 Future Enhancements
-✅ Integrating Machine Learning for personalized recommendations ✅ Adding User Authentication to save movie preferences ✅ Implementing Real-Time APIs instead of web scraping ✅ Enhancing the UI for a more interactive experience
+✅ Integrating Machine Learning for personalized recommendations.
+✅ Adding User Authentication to save movie preferences.
+✅ Implementing Real-Time APIs instead of web scraping.
+✅ Enhancing the UI for a more interactive experience.

 ⭐ If you found this project useful, don’t forget to give it a star! ⭐